onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

   Primitive node type for defining Automation composition definitions that comprises one or more AC elements in it.
   The AC definition of this type will be created under the Node templates.

-  Note: This node type value should not be changed as the ACM framework identifies the AC definitions based on this type.
+  Note: This node type value can be customised if the user wants to change the default name.
+Please refer the
+        "Configure custom namings for TOSCA node types" section of the Automation Composition Runtime design and implementation.

 .. literalinclude:: files/acm-nodetypes.yaml
    :language: yaml